UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_01.md

 </iframe>

-Notes: As we have seen, scatter plots are generally effective for visualizing two dimensional relationships.
+Notes: As we have seen, scatter plots are generally effective for visualizing two-dimensional relationships.
 However, as with all plots, they have their shortcomings.

-Most notably, when the bulk of the points become concentrated to a small region of the chart, 2D scatter plots become saturated in the same way as the 1D scatter and rug plots we saw in the previous module.
+Most notably, when the bulk of the points become concentrated in a small region of the chart, 2D scatter plots become saturated in the same way as the 1D scatter and rug plots we saw in the previous module.

 In this slide we’re trying to answer the question: “Do high grossing movies tend to have a high production budget?”

-In the scatter plot you can see that it it is impossible to tell if there are more points close to 80 million or 0 on the x-axis, and likewise 200 million or 0 on the y-axis.
+In the scatter plot you can see that it is impossible to tell if there are more points close to 80 million or 0 on the x-axis, and likewise, 200 million or 0 on the y-axis.

-So although we can discern a trend for the points outside the saturated area we do not know how they data is spread out inside the blue blob.
+So, although we can discern a trend for the points outside the saturated area we do not know how the data is spread out inside the blue blob.

 To solve this issue, we can create a two-dimensional histogram in the form of a heatmap.